m1k1o/neko/webpage/src/pages/contributing.md

 1. **Fork the [project](https://github.com/m1k1o/neko)**: Create a personal copy of the repository by [forking it](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to your GitHub account.

-2. **Edit files in your branch**: Make your changes in a new branch created from the `master` branch.
+2. **Edit files in your branch**: Set up your local environment using the [Local Development](/docs/v3/developer-guide/development) guide, then make your changes in a new branch created from the `master` branch.
 Ensure your changes are well-documented and tested.

 3. **Submit a [pull request](https://github.com/m1k1o/neko/pulls)**: Once your changes are ready, submit a pull request with a detailed explanation of the improvements and any relevant information for the reviewers.